Updated: Aug 11

 I’ve touched on this numerous times in past articles and talk about it with all of my clients, but registering your trip plans with your home government has a two-fold effect should there be need for additional services:

 It allows you to stay on top of relevant advisories before you depart or during your decision making process, but it also makes your presence and trip plans known while you’re abroad.
 This will speed along any process of a consular nature as your home government will be aware of your presence and may be better able to contact you or provide you aid and assistance should the worst occur during your trip.

 It works like this, if you let the consulate know that you are going to visit a destination and then there is a disaster, they know not only to look out for you but will have a better idea of where to start that search.

 Conversely, if your consulate isn't aware of your presence, they won't necessarily assume it.
-If they don’t know you’ve arrived locally, they won’t know to search in the first place, let alone where to start – leaving family and friends (or your travel agent!) back home to initiate any process and navigate through difficulties in communication typically seen during hurricanes and other disasters.
+If they don’t know you’ve arrived locally, they won’t know to search in the first place, let alone where to start – leaving family and friends (or your travel advisor!) back home to initiate any process and navigate through difficulties in communication typically seen during hurricanes and other disasters.